Surfshark vs ExpressVPN: which VPN is better?

 Check pricing | Check pricing |

-It’s worth mentioning that both provider offer 7-day free trials available on Android and iOS devices.
+Lastly, it’s worth mentioning that both providers offer 7-day free trials available on Android and iOS devices.

 Surfshark vs ExpressVPN: which is more secure?